stormasm/spanish/log/Readme.md

 ## 2025 Autumn

+- Vamos a pasar el fin de semana a la playa - We are going to spend the weekend at the beach.
-- Todo lo que puedes hacer es vivir en el momento - All that you can do is live in the moment
+- Todo lo que puedes hacer es vivir en el momento - All that you can do is live in the moment.

 #### Llevar Core